 I’m planning to regain my certification.
 How do these new requirements affect me?

-For those regaining certification in 2013 or 2014, you will not have to complete any PI-CME or self-assessment activities to be eligible to regain certification via the PANCE or PANRE.
+For those regaining certification in 2014, you will not have to complete any PI-CME or self-assessment activities to be eligible to regain certification via the PANCE or PANRE.
 For those regaining in 2015 and beyond via the PANCE or PANRE, there will be a self-assessment and PI-CME requirement.
 If you successfully regain your certification in 2014 or after, you will be subject to the new certification maintenance requirements.
 Please see NCCPA’s website for further information.

 Why is this change happening?